Banana rye walnut chocolate chunk cakes

 nuttyapricot

-Here's the recipe which makes two 9"x5" loaves or many small cakes, depending on the size mold you choose.
-Ingredients coming right up!
+Here's the recipe PDF as well as outlined below.
+This makes two 9"x5" loaves or many small cakes, depending on the size mold you choose.

 • Approximately 45 g (1/2 cup) each walnuts and pecans (or choose your own nuts)